akpysec/KubernetesCL/README.md

     - cloud9_subnet
     - cloud9_route_table_id

-5) Install 'IAM Authenticator & kubectl' on the Cloud9 Instance or another instance you are going to run your SQL statements from, just make sure to copy kubeconfig from terraform output to the prefered Instance.
+5) Install 'IAM Authenticator & kubectl' on the Cloud9 Instance or another instance you are going to run your SQL queries from, just make sure to copy kubeconfig from terraform output to the prefered Instance.
 This configuration allows to your instance to communicate with AWS EKS Docker Container.

     - [IAM Athenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html)
     - [Kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)